-Audio ads are already on the rise, we can find them on Spotify, Soundcloud, Pandora, Google Play etc. Another type of voice SEA are custom chatbots integrated in a Google Home or Amazon Echo.
-The dutch supermarket Albert Heijn created a chatbot to help users find recipes.
+Audio ads are already on the rise, we can find them on Spotify, Soundcloud, Pandora, Google Play, etc. Another type of voice SEA is custom chatbots integrated into a Google Home or Amazon Echo.
+The Dutch supermarket Albert Heijn created a chatbot to help users find recipes.
 Simply say ‘talk to Albert Heijn, what can I do with ham and tomatoes?’ to your Google Home to find a delicious recipe.
 These commandos are called ‘Actions’ at Google.
-Google Actions have already been used by Disney, Starbucks, Spotify, Ebay, Albert Heijn etc. It is not easy to develop a ‘voice-bot’ and get it through Google’s tests to get it published.
-But once you have a your own voice-bot integrated in a home assistant, the advantages are endless.
-Your brand is literally where your users are: in their kitchen, living room, car etc.
+Google Actions have already been used by Disney, Starbucks, Spotify, eBay, Albert Heijn, etc. It is not easy to develop a ‘voice-bot’ and get it through Google’s tests to get it published.
+But once you have your own voice-bot integrated into a home assistant, the advantages are endless.
+Your brand is literally where your users are: in their kitchen, living room, car, etc.

 “Audio SEA integration in-home devices is still new but already exists within music stream services.
 Custom chatbots are currently the best option to reach your customers in a new way.”